Labnann/FAQ/View Website from VirtualBox Perspective.md

 ### Goal:

-After completing this tutorial, we will be able to connnect to virtual box vm with:
+After completing this tutorial, we will be able to connnect to virtual box vm whenever the machine is running with:

 `ssh -D 5533 -p 3022 seed@127.0.0.1`